 The drawings of Beth Surdut capture this aspect of ravens as well as or better than any artist I have seen.
 Not only are they anatomically correct and the postures shown accurate, but after looking at one her drawings for awhile, I am always left with the question—“I wonder what that bird is thinking?"
 Surdut is able to capture this without making her ravens look like "little people"-- the birds in her drawings actually do look, and behave, just like ravens do."

-Hand-signed, professional archival prints are available for purchase.
+Hand-signed, museum-quality archival piment prints are available for purchase.

 Like life, there's more to these pieces than black and white.
 Color nuances/details are not fully represented here.
 Each original and print may be surrounded with more white than shown.

 Support the project by buying prints!
 All images are copyrighted and should not be downloaded.